Aze1337/basicWhitelist/README.md

 # To add list ;
 - maybe add some cooldown if too many requests are being sent from same ip
+- add bcrypt
+- add api to update password rather than having to delete and create a new account with the same username